ChaseC-130/ChaseC-130.github.io/sre-concepts/home.md

 Traffic: The demand on your system, often measured in requests per second or transactions per second.
 Errors: The rate of requests that fail, either by returning an error or failing to complete.
 Saturation: How "full" your service is, often measured by metrics like CPU or memory usage.
-Operational Excellence: Be ready to discuss how you’ve implemented operational excellence in previous roles, particularly in setting up SLOs, managing error budgets, and designing for resilience.

 ## Cloud Platforms
-AWS, Azure, Google Cloud: Since the job posting emphasizes strong knowledge of cloud platforms, ensure you are comfortable discussing the core services (Compute, Storage, Networking, Databases) of each platform, and how you've utilized them in your previous roles.
+AWS, Azure, Google Cloud: Core services (Compute, Storage, Networking, Databases) Serverless Architecture
-Serverless Architecture: You’ve used serverless architecture in your Enshape app.
-Be ready to explain the benefits and challenges of serverless design and how it impacts reliability and scalability.